aprilmintacpineda/fluxible-js/README.md

 ### Using asynchronous storage

-`setItem` and `getItem` should be async or should return a promise, pretty much like with [React-Native-Async-Storage](https://react-native-async-storage.github.io/async-storage/docs/usage)
+`setItem` and `getItem` should be async or should return a promise, pretty much like with [React-Native-Async-Storage](https://react-native-async-storage.github.io/async-storage/docs/usage).
+[See example use-case with react-fluxible](https://github.com/aprilmintacpineda/react-fluxible#example-with-state-persistence-using-react-native-async-storage).

 ```ts
 import { createStore } from 'fluxible-js';